Interstitial cell stimulating hormone; luteinizing hormone; lutropin; LH

 Genetic conditions, such as Klinefelter’s syndrome and Turner syndrome, can also result in high luteinising hormone levels.
 Klinefelter’s syndrome is a male-only disorder and results from carrying an extra X chromosome (so that men have XXY, rather than XY chromosomes).
 As a result of this, the testes are small and do not secrete adequate levels of testosterone to support sperm production.
 Turner syndrome is a female-only disorder caused by a partial or full deletion of an X chromosome (so that women have XO, rather than XX).
 In affected patients, ovarian function is impaired and therefore luteinising hormone production increases to try to stimulate ovarian function.

 Too little luteinising hormone will also result in infertility in both men and women, as a critical level of luteinising hormone is required to support testicular or ovarian function.

 In men, an example of a condition where low levels of luteinising hormone are found is Kallmann’s syndrome, which is associated with a deficiency in gonadotrophin-releasing hormone secretion from the hypothalamus.

-In women, a lack of luteinising hormone means that ovulation does not occur.
+In women, a lack of luteinising hormone means that ovulation does not occur and menstrual periods may not occur regularly.
 An example of a condition which can be caused by too little luteinising hormone is amenorrhoea.